saferactive/saferactive-eatlas/README.md

 ### Development

+#### typical environment

+1. Start background process by running: `Rscript run.R` which starts the backend at `localhost:8000`
+2. Start front end separately by running: `npm start`

+Then use `localhost:3000` as you edit front end.
+You can use `localhost:8000` if you like to see the API endpoints such as `localhost:8000/api/stats19`.

+#### Front only

 The front end is an npm package, so if you do not need the backend, having cloned the repo: